FriendsOfECMAScript/ReactI18nRouting/docs/browser_intl_provider_strategies.md

   {renderRoutes(i18n.renderRoutes(routes))}
 </ReduxBrowserIntlProvider>
 ```
-> *i18n* is a library's configuration and *routes* is an array that contains all the tree, if you want to learn more
-about that, please check [basic usage](basic_usage.md) chapter

 This strategy apart of intl provider also exposes a fully functional reducer that fires when also exposed
 `LANGUAGE_CHANGE` event is dispatched in the Redux actions.